 - Spiced Green Apple Lemon Clafouti is on the custard side of the spectrum.
 It rises high around the edges, much like a Dutch Baby.
 However, it is thicker than a Dutch Baby and the center more closely resembles a firm, tender custard than a pancake.
 The formula is unusual in that it contains no fat.

-What I am sharing with you today is a chewy, cake-style clafouti with a sweet-tart topping of lime- and vanilla-scented fresh rhubarb.
-I always hesitated adding rhubarb to a clafouti, because it releases so much liquid while baking that the dish was bound to be soggy.
+What I am sharing with you today is a chewy, cake-style clafouti with a sweet-tart topping of lime- and vanilla-scented fresh rhubarb, plus a rose-scented variation.
+I always hesitate to add rhubarb to a clafouti, because it releases so much liquid while baking that the dessert is bound to be soggy.
 I couldn’t see any way around this, other than to cook the rhubarb to a mush before adding it to the batter.
-And that of course didn’t sound like a viable solution either.
+And that, of course, didn’t sound like a viable solution either.

 But then, The Slow Mediterranean Kitchen: Recipes for the Passionate Cook.
-In it, she describes a way of treating rhubarb for a custart tart that allows you to extract the juice without cooking the rhubarb to a mush.
-The rhubarb pieces hold their shape while the tart bakes, which is just the effect I want for this clafouti.came to the rescue recently in her inspired new cookbook,
+In it, she describes a way of treating rhubarb for a custard tart that allows you to extract the juice without cooking the rhubarb to a mush.
+The rhubarb pieces hold their shape while the tart bakes, which is just the effect I want for this clafouti.came to the rescue in her inspired cookbook,

 INGREDIENT NOTE The success of this dish rests squarely on the quality of the rhubarb.
-Buy crisp, tender stalks from a local grower, in season.
+Buy crisp, tender stalks from a local grower, in season. and if you see green-stemmed Victoria rhubarb in the market, definitely grab it.
+Flavorwise, it’s miles beyond the red-skinned rhubarb varieties.
 In the Northwest, rhubarb season now extends from early spring to almost fall, thanks to numerous small growers who provision local farmers markets.

 SERVING NOTE Because this cake is so simple to make and not overly sweet, it makes an excellent addition to a breakfast or brunch menu.
-It’s also wonderful with afternoon tea, perhaps the medium-bodied, floral, fruity No. 64 Darjeeling Singtom, from Oregon tea purveyor, Steven Smith of Smith Tea.
+It’s also wonderful with afternoon tea, perhaps the medium-bodied, floral, fruity No. 64 Darjeeling Singtom, from Oregon tea purveyor Smith Tea.

 Lime & Vanilla Scented Rhubarb Clafouti